-These can occur due to tightness or postural abnormalities associated with dysfunction of the upper two vertebrae of the spine, though they may also be influenced by the lower segments.
+These can occur due to tightness or postural abnormalities associated with dysfunction of predominantly the upper two vertebrae of the spine, though they may also be influenced by the lower segments.

 Joint stiffness, tight muscles or irritation of neural structures of the upper cervical spine may then result in pain referral to the head.
 This is commonly a result of factors such as poor posture, injury or ongoing poor use of the important muscles around this region.
 Treatments for these headaches include manual therapy -joint mobilisations, soft tissue therapy, trigger point therapy or dry needling.

 Treatment frequently also indicates the need for exercises for stability and muscle control in conjunction with postural advice to prevent reoccurrence.
 It is also important to identify features of your headache that may need to involve other professionals for advice in their area of speciality.